We delve into a brief history of category (aka series) romance, including its origins, common features, and notable

 Category romance, or series romance, differs from long-form, single-edition romances in several ways.
 Most notable is the length.
 Category romances run from 55,000 to 70,000 words.
 These range from 150 pages to a short novel of 300 pages.
 As the name implies, they are sorted into category “lines.”
 Tropes also define them.

 Tropes are common devices in stories that appeal to readers.
-They can be a type of plot, character, a theme, or a setting that writers use because of familiarity.
+They can be a type of plot, character, theme, or setting that writers use because of familiarity.
 Some examples are Highland Scots, second-chance-at-love, playboy billionaires, or arranged marriages.

 Tropes are not clichés.
 Clichés are ideas that are so overused they become trite.
 They irritate rather than engage.
 Examples that are found in romance would be the spunky heroine who stomps her foot when angered or purple-prose phrases like “whirling vortex of desire” to describe sex scenes.

 Historical or Contemporary, What’s the Difference?

 Harlequin is a publisher of romances.
 They have numerous category lines, such as Presents, Intrigue, and Historical.

 Kensington Books is also a publisher.
 Zebra is one of their imprints.
 The historical Lovegram and Heartfire books were two of Zebra’s lines.
 Many other publishers, like Harlequin, have also released historical romance lines.

 There are several reasons:

 - Generally speaking, publishers didn’t number historical categories like contemporary series romance.

-- These books run at 300-600 pages at a greater length than usual category romances.
+- These books run 300-600 pages at a greater length than usual category romances.

 - At Sweet Savage Flame, we try to separate historical from category and contemporary romances, as they have different lineages and genre conventions.